-Healthcare Practice MSc – 2023 entry
+MSc — 2025 entry Healthcare Practice

-Why choose this course
+Why choose

-- Access our Clinical Simulation Centre, including our Immersive Learning Environment and Critical Care Unit, to practise real scenarios on lifelike manikins and actors
+- Access our Clinical Simulation Centre, including our Immersive Learning Environment and Critical Care Unit, to practise real scenarios on lifelike manikins and actors.

-- Learn from a multidisciplinary team of lecturers, who are all healthcare professionals with experience of working in the NHS.
+- Learn from a multidisciplinary team of lecturer, many of whom are healthcare professionals, with experience of working in the NHS.

 What you will study